How to make exit interviews count?

-It is an awful thing when an excellent employee leaves.
-In fact, it’s difficult when any loyal employee decides to move ahead in their career to pursue their professional goals.
-In such situations, being critical or apathetic only brings down the morale of the employee as well as the concerned team.
-Therefore, an exit interview process should be a priority when an employee leaves, whether they get terminated.
+It is awful when an excellent employee leaves.
+In fact, it’s difficult when loyal employees decide to move ahead in their careers to pursue their professional goals.
+In such situations, being critical or apathetic only lowers the morale of the employee and the concerned team.
+Therefore, an exit interview process should be a priority when an employee leaves, whether or not they get terminated.
 It gives you valuable information about your company and your employees.
-Further, conducting exit interviews is an opportunity to grow as an organisation and stay prepared for similar circumstances in the future.

 These interviews are useful as they provide valuable information about the company from the employee’s perspective.
 The employee doesn’t necessarily have to leave with a negative reason.
 It is a good time to get to know the actual reason and in fact, make the employee feel better about it.